Update by user Mar 10, 2015

 Also, you can continue reading comments about Wen.

-Check out the best and the worst companies in Cosmetics and Toiletries category for more informed decision or compare Wen to other companies on our site.
+Check out the best and the worst companies in Cosmetics and Personal Care category for more informed decision or compare Wen to other companies on our site.